lorien/awesome-reticulum/README.md

 # Awesome Reticulum

 Hello!
 This is a list of awesome projects related to Reticulum Network.
-I add to the list only active projects whose most recent commit is within  the last six months.
+The source code of this list is hosted at github: [github.com/lorien/awesome-reticulum](https://github.com/lorien/awesome-reticulum)
+Also this list is rendered as HTML page on dedicated domain: [awesome-reticulum.net](https://awesome-reticulum.net)

 ## Contents